remind-me-later/Ceres/README.md

 ## Platforms

-We use SDL and OpenGL so the emulator should be compatible with almost anything, with maybe a bit of massaging :)
+We use SDL and OpenGL so the emulator should be compatible with almost anything, with maybe a bit of massaging.

 ## Keys